timothygan/cafewhere/backend/README.md

 # Coffee Shop Finder Backend

 This is the backend for the Coffee Shop Finder application.
-It provides APIs for searching and retrieving information about coffee shops.
+It provides APIs for searching and retrieving information about cafes.

 ## Getting Started